-The instrument for achieving this twofold objective is the observance of international standards.
-And this is precisely the purpose of the methodological papers presented here, which review and integrate the macroeconomic estimates of household wealth available to date.
-The aim, that is, is to adapt Italy's statistics on wealth to international standards using methods of estimation that allow for regular updating.
+wealth available to date.
+The aim is to adapt Italy's statistics on wealth to international standards using methods of estimation that allow for regular updating.
 The project whose results are set out today also testifies to the Bank of Italy's commitment to the development of statistics.
 In particular, it is worth underscoring that the statistical function has grown steadily in importance within the Bank, as it has internationally, and has now been officially recognised with the creation of a separate Economic and Financial Statistics Department within the Economic Research area.

 The Bank of Italy has what we can call a critical mass of data and experience on the measurement of financial and real assets and liabilities.
-It has long been producing estimates of the financial components of wealth for the financial accounts, and for over four decades it has conducted a survey of households' income and wealth.
+It has long been producing estimates of the financial components of wealth for the financial accounts, and for over four decades it has conducted a survey on household income and wealth.
 This enables us to take advantage of the possibilities of cross-tabulation between the two sources and work to integrate them, while also bringing new information into the dataset for the estimates as it becomes available.
 Accordingly, it was quite natural that the Bank of Italy should have sought to contribute to developing estimates of household wealth consistent with the international standards and then to put the results at the disposal of the community.